Overview

 Opportunistic Strategy - BTAM’s Opportunistic Strategy is designed to take advantage of inefficiencies in

 the fixed income markets.
-As an “opportunistic” strategy, risk will be greater in comparison to other
+As an “opportunistic” strategy, risk will be greater in comparison to other Banyan

-disruptions or uncertainties over an issuer.
+or uncertainties over an issuer.

-Hedging Strategy – On an isolated basis and as a hedge against future increases in general interest
+Hedging Strategy – On an isolated basis and as a hedge against future increases in general interest rates,

-believe such a strategy is appropriate and from whom we have received the approval.
-The
+a strategy is appropriate and from whom we have received the approval.
+The implementation of this strategy

-implementation of this strategy requires the leveraging of securities held in a client account in order to
+requires the leveraging of securities held in a client account in order to meet the margin lending

-Short Duration Fund Strategy – The Short Duration Fund is a fixed income fund whose investment
+Short Duration Fund Strategy – The Short Duration Fund is a fixed income fund whose investment objective

-volatility.
-The Fund invests primarily in various types of high quality, short duration fixed income
+Fund invests primarily in various types of high quality, short duration fixed income securities.
+The goal is to

-securities.
-The goal is to maximize the Fund’s income by investing in securities that are believed by
+maximize the Fund’s income by investing in securities that are believed by BTAM to exhibit the most

-BTAM to exhibit the most favorable risk/reward trade-off in the most attractive market sectors.
-BTAM will
+favorable risk/reward trade-off in the most attractive market sectors.
+BTAM will be unconstrained with

-objective, however, BTAM anticipates that under normal market conditions, the majority of the Fund’s
+anticipates that under normal market conditions, the majority of the Fund’s investment portfolio will be

-investment portfolio will be composed of municipal debt securities, U.S. Treasuries, and U.S. government
+composed of municipal debt securities, U.S. Treasuries, and U.S. government agencies.

 4

-instrument used to pursue or give effect to that strategy, the conditions and performance of the U.S. and
+or give effect to that strategy, the conditions and performance of the U.S. and global economies, as well as

-global economies, as well as the performance/financial condition of the individual company or entity
+the performance/financial condition of the individual company or entity issuing the security.
+As with all

-issuing the security.
-As with all investments, the value of the investment at the time of sale will fluctuate
+investments, the value of the investment at the time of sale will fluctuate and might be greater or less than

-and might be greater or less than the value at the time of purchase.
+the value at the time of purchase.

 While BTAM seeks to assess the merits of investing in a particular security based upon an assessment of